kubernetes-sigs/lws/keps/223-unique-selector-per-replica/README.md

 }

 type SchedulingPolicy struct {

+  // Exclusive topology annotation is used to specify the topology which
+	// be used for 1:1 exclusive scheduling.
+Replaces functionality of
+  // the exclusive-placement annotation ExclusiveTopology string `json:exclusiveTopology,omitempty`

+  // Creates a 1:1 mapping between a nodeGroup an replica.
+  UniqueNodeGroup *UniqueNodeGroup `json:uniqueNodeGroup,omitempty`
+}

+type UniqueNodeGroup struct {
   // Defines the label that will be targeted by the node selector
-    // The key will be the name of the leader pod ReplicaUniqueNodeSelector string `json:"replicaUniqueNodeSelector,omitempty"`
+  // The key will be the name of the leader pod
+	ReplicaUniqueNodeSelector string `json:"replicaUniqueNodeSelector,omitempty"`

-    // Defines the toleration configuration that will be unique per replica ReplicaUniqueToleration *ReplicaUniqueToleration `json:"replicaUniqueToleration,omitempty"` }
+  // Defines the toleration configuration that will be unique per replica
+	ReplicaUniqueToleration *ReplicaUniqueToleration `json:"replicaUniqueToleration,omitempty"`
+}